 Chances Are You Will See One of the Artists at Work

-At this time, 9 local artists are being featured in this space, showcasing their work as well as demonstrating their techniques.
+At this time, 10 local artists are being featured in this space, showcasing their work as well as demonstrating their techniques.
 Being able to talk to the artists themselves makes this Gallery very unique.
 Inge weaves beautiful scarves and small purses using hand dyed cottons and silks.
 People love to ask questions and to watch her at work on her loom in the Gallery.
-Mary, Pat, Catharine and Andrea may also be seen working on their latest painting and talk about their inspiration for that piece and their medium of choice: acrylics, oils, watercolours and/or linocuts!
+Mary, Pat, Catharine, Grace and Andrea may also be seen working on their latest painting and talk about their inspiration for that piece and their medium of choice: acrylics, oils, watercolours, pastels and/or linocuts!
 Karen is often at work creating colourful and unique jewelry while at the Gallery.
-Wood worker, Dan Glassco, and wood turner, George Burt, always have a story to tell about each piece they have created.
+Wood turner, George Burt, always has a story to tell about each piece he has created.
 Michelle will often be seen weaving her hand dyed reeds to build her beautiful baskets and decorations.
+Our latest addition is Wendy Emery, a fused glass artist!
 Often hearing these stories, and/or knowing the location of the subject of a painting is what sells a painting.
 Or learning that the vase or bowl that they are holding in their hand is turned from local wood hundreds of years old!
 The buyer has a special connection with the artist and/or their work and it makes a difference.

 We invite you to come in and enjoy, touch and take in the colour that surrounds you as you make your way around the Gallery.